Bone Broth Protein: Why You Should Try It

-I’m excited to tell you what’s in it that makes it so special, and why you should try it!
+I’m excited to tell you what makes it so special and why you should try it!

 What’s In Bone Broth?

-Bone broth is surprisingly high in protein, making it a very satisfying, filling drink.
-Many people use it as part of a regular fast, from food, to help stay satiated while they detox and lose weight.
+Bone broth is high in protein, making it a very satisfying, filling drink.
+Many people use it as part of a regular fast from food, helping them stay satiated while they detox and lose weight.

-A strong and elastic form of protein, collagen provides structure and protection for tissues and joints, and building blocks for hair, skin, and teeth.
+A strong and elastic form of protein, collagen provides structure and protection for tissues and joints, along with building blocks for hair, skin, and teeth.
 It is also key for a healthy digestive system.

 Over time, our bodies lose the ability to make collagen (hello, wrinkles and arthritis!).
 Recent trials show that collagen supplementation, such as bone broth, can help repair and maintain arthritic joints.¹

 This amino acid has many jobs.
-It is a building block of both collagen and muscle tissue, which makes it an important nutrient for maintaining lean muscle as we age, and for strengthening our digestive systems, as it helps keep the lining of our intestinal walls impermeable.
+It is a building block of both collagen and muscle tissue, which makes it an important nutrient for maintaining lean muscle as we age.
+It also strengthens our digestive systems, as it helps keep the lining of our intestinal walls impermeable.

 Glycine is also key in helping our body convert nutrients in the food we eat to energy for our cells, which in turn aids in the process of rebuilding muscles after a workout.

 It also acts as a neurotransmitter, improving mental function, preventing fatigue, and helping to regulate sleep.²